Vincent Enyeama

-Despite his below-average height for a goalkeeper, he is popularly regarded as one of the greatest African goalkeepers of all time and of his era.

 During his senior career, which spanned nearly 20 years, Enyeama played for Ibom Stars, Enyimba, Iwuanyanwu Nationale, Bnei Yehuda, Hapoel Tel Aviv, Lille and Maccabi Tel Aviv.
 He was also a member of the Nigeria national team from 2002 until October 2015, serving as its captain from 2013 until his retirement from international football in 2015.
 With 101 caps, he was Nigeria's most capped player until November 2021 when he was surpassed by Ahmed Musa.

 Club career

-Enyimba International
+Enyimba

-During his spell with Enyimba International F.C., he won the CAF Champions League twice, with one noteworthy distinction: He was always substituted before penalty shootouts.
+During his spell with Enyimba, he won the CAF Champions League twice, with one noteworthy distinction: He was always substituted before penalty shootouts.
 "I don't know why I was substituted before penalties, but it worked," he said in an interview in 2006.
 "In Israel I stopped many penalties and now everyone knows that I can handle penalties."

 Bnei Yehuda

-After three seasons with Enyimba International F.C. and one with Iwuanyanwu Nationale (now known as Heartland F.C.), Enyeama moved to small Israeli club Bnei Yehuda Tel Aviv.
+After three seasons with Enyimba International and one with Iwuanyanwu Nationale (now known as Heartland), Enyeama moved to the Israeli club Bnei Yehuda Tel Aviv.
 In his first season, the team qualified for the final of the Israel State Cup and, having finished fourth in the Israeli Premier League, for the 2006 UEFA Cup competition as well.

 Hapoel Tel Aviv

 Enyeama signed for Hapoel Tel Aviv in 2007.
 Hapoel endured a poor season in 2007/2008, but Enyeama helped the team avoid relegation and reach the state cup final.

 During the 2008–09 season, Enyeama became Hapoel's penalty kicker, won the "Player of The Year" award, and just missed out on leading Hapoel to the league title.

 In the 2009–10 season, Hapoel won the league and cup double, with Enyeama featuring prominently.
-He scored a goal in the Cup Final, but missed a penalty in the last fixture of the year, which Hapoel eventually won by scoring in the 92nd minute, thereby capturing the league title.
+He scored a goal in the Cup Final but missed a penalty in the last fixture of the year, which Hapoel eventually won by scoring in the 92nd minute, thereby capturing the league title.

 On 18 August 2010, he scored his first goal of the 2010–11 season with a penalty against Red Bull Salzburg in the Champions League qualifiers.

 Enyeama played well on the Champions League Group Stage, especially against Lyon and Schalke 04.
 Hapoel also won the Israeli cup again.